aterreno/blog/content/context-is-king/index.md

 So I thought about collecting all the feedbacks here in this post to better explain my position on the topic.

-There are some contexts were that “methodology” I did explain, let’s call it process 0.01%, won’t clearly work.
+There are some contexts were that "methodology" I did explain, let’s call it process 0.01%, won’t clearly work.

 Now, I still don’t fully understand why, but it’s a fact. (many times is caused by politics and fear in dysfunctional organizations)